DeepakSingh9999/Search-Clone/README.md

 # Google Frontend Clone

 This project is a **frontend-only clone** of Google’s search interfaces.
-It replicates the design and basic functionality of:
+It replicates the design and functionality of:

 - **Google Search**
 - **Google Image Search**